 Spring 2013: Female #7-09 (#907) arrived March 29 on the nesting grounds of Necedah NWR in Wisconsin with her mate, #17-03 (#317).
 They soon had a nest together but the nest faied early in May, along with the nests of several other crane pairs during an outbreak of black flies.
 This pair did not attempt to renest this summer.

 Fall 2013: migrated to Knox County, Indiana, apparently re-paired with male #12-05.
 "We do not know what happened to her previous mate, #17-03, but it's possible that #12-05 stole 7-09 away from him," said ICF tracker Eva Szyszkoski.
-The pair remains in Knox County as of January 31.
+The pair remained in Knox County as of January 31 but later broke up.

 Spring 2014: Female #7-09 completed migration to the Necedah NWR by 28 March when she was observed with a crane with a nonfunctional transmitter.
-She has since been observed with a new mate, male #26-10.
+She has since been observed with a new mate, male #26-10 DAR.
 (Crane #12-05, her "mate" during the winter, was on his remote territory, also with a new mate.)